Scaling accessibility compliance at VA.gov through community and culture

 - Engineers update code.

-- QA analysts verify the new code doesn’t have other unanticipated consequences
+- QA analysts verify the new code doesn’t have other unanticipated consequences.

 When defects are identified earlier, fewer people will have to be engaged in solving the problem.
 That means more people can be focused on other valuable work.